 How to Control Hairy Bittercress

-The best method of control for Hairy Bittercress is to not allow it to become established.
+Prevention is the best method of controlling Hairy Bittercress, and to not allow it to become established.
 If you notice individual plants, go pull them.
 You must do this before it goes to seed.
 So, small infestations must be handled quite quickly.

 Also, don’t mow your grass too short.
 The seeds need sunlight to germinate, so having a lawn that is 3″ tall (7-8 cm) can prevent seeds from germinating.
 Additionally, keeping your lawn thick and healthy will stop any bare patches or spots, which the seeds need to germinate.